-Approval must be gained for a residential trip at least twelve months through the trips approval process and approved by BSLT.
+Approval must be gained for a residential trip at least twelve months in advance through the trips approval process and approved by Senior School SLT.
 Approval forms are submitted to the Deputy Head (Co-Curricular & Operational).
-Approval forms can be found on the school SharePoint page.
+Approval forms can be found on the School SharePoint page.